derekmueller/irlib/doc/doc_utilities.rst

         in OUTFILE.
 Does not perform any datum shift.
 Projection is calculated assuming that the data from neither from western Norway nor Svalbard.

-``h5_add_utm`` uses the *pyproj* library to append projected UTM zone coordinates to datasets that only include lon-lat coordinates.
-This is a required step for many of the data processing operations that might be used later.

 The UTM zone is calculated based on a naive algorithm that is ignorant of the exceptional UTM circumstances in the vicinity of western Norway and Svalbard.

 Works with 2 formats from BSI HDF files:
-  	Old format - Latitude and longitude data in BSI HDF files are unsigned.
-It
+  	Old format -

-		is assumed to be in the western hemisphere by default.
+		Latitude and longitude data in BSI HDF files are unsigned.
+It is assumed to be in the western hemisphere by default.
 Passing the --swap_lon key forces longitudes to be interpretted from the eastern hemisphere.
 		UTM projection is calculated assuming that the data from neither from western Norway nor Svalbard.

-	New format - Latitude and longigude data in BSI HDF files are signed to indicate hemisphere.
+	New format -

+		Latitude and longigude data in BSI HDF files are signed to indicate hemisphere.
 If any lat or lon values are negative, the --swap_lon key is disabled

 h5_generate_caches